 There’s a ghost in my house

-There’s a ghost in my house is a programme of commissions in which Rhubaba invited artists Sarah Boulton, Holly Pester and Áine O’Dwyer to investigate the notion of ‘haunting’ culturally and conceptually, and occupy Rhubaba in ways that might be unexpected, unsettling or uncanny.
+Aine’s project is the third and final manifestation of There’s a ghost in my house – a programme of commissions in which Rhubaba invited artists Sarah Boulton, Holly Pester and Áine O’Dwyer to investigate the notion of ‘haunting’, culturally and conceptually, and occupy Rhubaba in ways that might be unexpected, unsettling or uncanny.